The Risks of Unendorsed 'Shadow' Collaboration Solutions

 Companies that adhere to PCI, HIPAA or GDPR compliance face additional burdens when it comes to securing collaboration.
 Not only are violations damaging from a reputational or data loss perspective, but they often come with significant fines and penalties attached.

 Ultimately, any “shadow IT” solution that takes hold within a company will eventually become business critical —but lack requirements demanded by the business, such as high availability, redundancy and disaster recovery.

 What is the Big Deal, and Can it Really Do Any Harm?

-- GDPR non-compliance can range from 4% of your company’s global revenue or €20 million, whichever is greater.
+- GDPR non-compliance can range up to 4% of a company’s global revenue or €20 million, whichever is greater

-These regulations exist to protect consumers, and Derek may be inadvertently harming consumers or his coworkers by using unapproved software.
+These regulations exist to protect consumers, and employees may inadvertently harm them or their coworkers by using unapproved software.

 For one, understand what software your employees are using.
 Listen to them and survey them; understand what works and what doesn’t.
-If they are using an unendorsed 'shadow' collaboration platform, then assess and understand how to make them successful within the organization.
-Don’t scold or penalize them.
-Once an application is brought into the organization’s IT portfolio, make sure it’s treated with the care that your other production applications receive.
+If they are using an unendorsed "shadow" collaboration platform, then assess why, and consider how to make them successful within the organization.
+Don’t scold or penalize employees.
+Once an application is brought into the organization’s IT portfolio, make sure it’s held to the same standards and baselines that your other applications are held to.